 Skeleton-of-Thought~\cite{ning2023skeletonofthought} recently proposed to reduce latency through application-level parallel decoding.
-This method involves a two-step process of an initial skeleton generation phase, similar to our planning stage, followed by parallel execution of skeleton items.
-However, it is primarily designed for embarrassingly parallelizable workloads and does not support problems that have inherently interdependent tasks, as it operates under the assumption of having no dependencies between skeleton tasks.
-This limits its applicability in complex scenarios such as coding~\cite{chen2021codex,madaan2023selfrefine,hendrycksapps2021,austin2021program} or math~\cite{hendrycksmath2021,hendryckstest2021} problems, as also stated in their paper~\cite{ning2023skeletonofthought}. \OURS addresses this by translating an input query into a series of tasks with inter-dependencies, thereby expanding the spectrum of problems it can handle.
+This method involves a two-step process of an initial skeleton generation phase, followed by parallel execution of skeleton items.
+However, it is primarily designed for embarrassingly parallel workloads and does not support problems that have inherently interdependent tasks, as it assumes no dependencies between skeleton tasks.
+This limits its applicability in complex scenarios such as coding~\cite{chen2021codex,madaan2023selfrefine,hendrycksapps2021,austin2021program} or math~\cite{hendrycksmath2021,hendryckstest2021} problems, as also stated in the paper~\cite{ning2023skeletonofthought}. \OURS addresses this by translating an input query into a series of tasks with inter-dependencies, thereby expanding the spectrum of problems it can handle.

-Concurrently to our work, OpenAI has recently introduced a feature called parallel function calling~\cite{openai_devday} in their 1106 release.
-This enables the simultaneous generation of multiple function calls, thereby addressing user queries more efficiently.
-Despite its potential for reducing LLM execution time, this feature has certain limitations.
-Parallel function calling is exclusively available for OpenAI's proprietary GPT models, whereas there is a growing demand for using open-source models.
-Such growth is particularly driven by the increasing number of open-source LLMs~\cite{touvron2023llama,touvron2023llama1,jiang2023mistral,workshop2023bloom,zhang2022opt,gpt-neox-library,together2023redpajama,gpt-neox-20b}, with different capabilities and applications, as well as parameter-efficient training techniques~\cite{lester-etal-2021-power,hu2022lora,pmlr-v97-houlsby19a} for finetuning and customizing. \OURS enables efficient parallel function calling for open-source models, and also, as we will show later in Sec.~\ref{sec:results}, it can potentially achieve better latency as compared to OpenAI's recent parallel function calling capability.
+Concurrently to our work, OpenAI has recently introduced a parallel function calling feature in their 1106 release, enhancing user query processing through the simultaneous generation of multiple function calls~\cite{openai_devday}.
+Despite its potential for reducing LLM execution time, this feature has certain limitations, as it is exclusively available for OpenAI's proprietary models.
+However, there is a growing demand for using open-source models driven by the increasing number of open-source LLMs as well as parameter-efficient training techniques~\cite{lester2021power,hu2022lora,pmlr-v97-houlsby19a} for finetuning and customization. \OURS enables efficient parallel function calling for open-source models, and also, as we will show later in Sec.~\ref{sec:results}, it can potentially achieve better latency and cost.